Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 Here is my basic setup for travel.
 Note that my gear is suitable for a professional or enthusiast photographer on a not-unlimited budget (my wife keeps me from getting carried away).
 There are less expensive alternatives for most of the gear I carry, and those on unlimited budgets can spend much, much more than this.
 I will adjust what I bring depending on the specifics of the trip.
 For a safari in East Africa, that 500mm lens is essential, but I wouldn’t want to lug it on a hiking trip in Ireland.
 On a trip to view a total solar eclipse, I’ll need that rock solid but very heavy professional tripod, but on most trips my lightweight travel tripod is good enough, thank you.
 But the following list of items comprises the core of my basic travel gear.

 There is no one-size-fits-all when it comes to your choice of camera.
 These days, even a simple point-and-shoot camera or a smartphone camera is capable of making very good images.
 But if you’re willing to carry a bit more weight and to learn how to use it before you take it on your first trip, a mirrorless interchangeable lens camera or a digital single-lens reflex (DSLR) camera will give you much more flexibility.
 I use a DSLR, but more and more of my photographer friends are switching over to mirrorless cameras.
 It’s really a matter of personal choice, and if you’re not planning to carry a lot of specialized (and heavy) lenses with you, the smaller size and lighter weight of a mirrorless camera may make up for the loss of certain features.
-For very photo-intensive trips where it would be impossible to replace a lost or broken camera, such as an African safari, I will pack two DSLR camera bodies, but often I take a chance and bring just one.
+For photo-intensive trips where it would be impossible to replace a lost or broken camera, such as an African safari, I pack two identical DSLR camera bodies, but on less exotic trips I sometimes take a chance and bring just one.
 Whatever camera you take on your trip, make sure you know how to use all its features and have tested it thoroughly before you leave, and if you’ve been using it for a while, have it cleaned in advance of your departure.
 Note that while I am a Nikon shooter, comparable gear is available from Canon for DSLR afficianadoes.
 In the high-end mirrorless arena, Sony’s Alpha a7R II is favored by many professionals and enthusiasts.